cms-opendata-analyses/PFNanoProducerTool/README.md

 ## Recipe

 This repository is intended to be used in the CMSSW_10_6_30 docker container for Open Data.
-A getting-started tutorial for using this container can be found FIXME.
+A getting-started tutorial for using this container can be found [here](opendata.cern.ch/docs/cms-guide-docker).

 To install PFNanoProducerTool, launch the CMSSW_10_6_30 container, and make sure you are located in CMSSW_10_6_30/src.